rust-lang/rust/src/doc/rustc-dev-guide/src/rustc-driver.md

 The `CompileState`'s various `state_after_*()` constructors can be inspected to determine what bits of information are available to which callback.

+> **Warning:** By its very nature, the internal compiler APIs are always going
+> to be unstable.
+That said, we do try not to break things unnecessarily.

 ## A Note On Lifetimes